MicrosoftDocs/VBA-Docs/api/Word.CoAuthLocks.Add.md

 The following code example adds a reservation lock to the first paragraph in the active document.

+> [!NOTE]
- **Note**  By default, if no arguments are given in the call to the  **CoAuthLocks.Add** method, a reservation lock is placed on the paragraph that contains the insertion point.
+> By default, if no arguments are given in the call to the  **CoAuthLocks.Add** method, a reservation lock is placed on the paragraph that contains the insertion point.

 ## Example